latiscript/yuno-js/README.md

 **This is _not_ an official Yuno repository.**

 This project is an open-source initiative, born in Latin America and aiming to empower developers all over the world with easy, modern, and AI-friendly tools to integrate [Yuno](https://y.uno/) payment solutions into their Node.js and React applications.
-We are passionate about making payment integration accessible, especially for the Latin American region, but contributions and usage are welcome from everywhere!
+It is built by a Yuno employee, but is not an official product—just a community-driven effort to make integration easier for everyone, especially in the Latin American region.
+Contributions and usage are welcome from everywhere!

 ## 🌎 About This Project